madnotdead/map_demo/README.md

 This project is under development, be aware of breaking changes.

-FOR PROPER USE UPDATE YOURE GOOGLE SERVICES.
+FOR PROPER USE UPDATE YOUR GOOGLE SERVICES.